fixie-ai/fixie-sdk-js/docs/document-qa.md

 ## Excluding documents during crawl

-There are some cases where you don't want Fixie to crawl certain wepages or types of webpages when using the `*` wildcard pattern.
+There are some cases where you don't want Fixie to crawl certain webpages or types of webpages when using the `*` wildcard pattern.
 In order to do this, you can supply a set of `exclude_patterns`, which are an array of regular expressions:

 ```python
 import fixieai